ecomplus/storefront/README.md

 #### Optional arguments

-- `--open`:
-Automatically opens new browser tab with the dev server;
 - `--port=8080`:
 Change the dev server port number, you may replace _8080_ by what you want;
 - `--verbose`: